apify/apify-docs/sources/platform/tutorials/quick_start.md

 ### Accepting input

 Let's try something little more advanced.
-We will enable the actor to accept input and generate output (for more details, [see the Input article](../actors/running/input_and_output.md)).
+We will enable the Actor to accept input and generate output (for more details, [see the Input article](../actors/running/input_and_output.md)).

 **1.** Paste the code below into the **Source code** editor.